cwlls/pixe/README.md

 └── IMG_1234.jpg
 ```

-If I were to run `pixe` from within a second directory `dirB` with the aforementioned invocation, `dirB` would look like this:
+If I were to run `pixe` from within a second directory, `dirB` with the aforementioned invocation, `dirB` would end up looking like this:

 ```
 dirB